Joe Marsh (bowls)

-Joe A. Marsh (born 1928) is a South African international lawn bowler.
+Joe A. Marsh (1928 – January 2025) was a South African international lawn bowler.

 Bowls career

 Marsh was the Transvaal and Southern Transvaal bowls champion and was the South African National Bowls Championships runner-up in 1970.

-Marsh won a silver medal in the triples at the 1972 World Outdoor Bowls Championship in Worthing with Edgar Davey and Doug Watson.
+He won a silver medal in the triples at the 1972 World Outdoor Bowls Championship in Worthing with Edgar Davey and Doug Watson.
 He also won a silver medal in the team event (Leonard Trophy).

-Personal life
+Personal life and death

 Marsh was a gold refining official by trade and took up bowls in 1948.
+Marsh died in January 2025.